kukhpo/kukhpo/README.md

 # 👋 Hey there, I'm Polina Kukhar
-I'm a student, a Type 1 Diabetes community advocate, and an endurance athlete.
-I’m driven by the thrill of building impactful software and exploring the intersection of technology with different industries.
+I’m a student, Type 1 Diabetes community advocate, and endurance athlete driven by the challenge of building impactful software.
+I’m especially interested in how technology can be thoughtfully applied across industries to solve complex, real-world problems.

-## 🌟 What I'm Up To
+## 🌟 Current Focus
 - 🧑‍💻 **Currently**: Pursuing an Information Science degree at Columbia University (undergraduate senior)
 - 📚 **Learning**: Deepening my skills in information governance as a consultant to TikTok's Global Security Organization.
 - 💡 **Exploring**: The intersection of tech and healthcare, with a vision to build innovative solutions for the Type 1 Diabetes community.